 Our business hours are Monday to Friday, 9:00 AM to 5:00 PM.
 We also offer same-day appointments.
 Please call our office at (754) 296-5900 to check availability.

-We accept most major insurance plans, including Medicare, Medicaid, Oscar, Cigna, Aetna, and more.
-Call us at (754) 296-5900 to verify your insurance or check our website for a full list.
+At Sunshine Foot and Ankle, LLC, we accept a variety of insurance plans, including Medicare, Medicaid, Oscar, Cigna, Aetna, and more.
+To verify your insurance, please call us at (754) 296-5900 or visit our website for a comprehensive list.

 Toenail fungus can be treated with topical antifungal medications, oral medications, laser therapy, and proper foot hygiene.
 Consult a podiatrist to determine the best treatment option for you.

 Common causes of foot pain include plantar fasciitis, bunions, arthritis, and tendonitis.
-It's important to consult a podiatrist for an accurate diagnosis and appropriate treatment.
+For an accurate diagnosis and appropriate treatment, consult a podiatrist.
 Call us at (754) 296-5900 to schedule an appointment.

-To prevent foot and ankle injuries, wear proper footwear, warm up before activities, avoid uneven surfaces, and regularly do stretching and strengthening exercises.
-Additionally, consider custom orthotics for better support.
+To prevent foot and ankle injuries, wear appropriate footwear, warm up before activities, avoid uneven surfaces, and regularly perform stretching and strengthening exercises.
+Custom orthotics can also provide additional support.

 Diabetic foot care treatments include regular foot exams, proper wound care, custom orthotics, and patient education on foot hygiene and footwear.
 Early intervention is crucial to prevent complications.